mucaho/lottraveler/README.md

 # LotTraveler

-Implementation of the LotTraveler system, as described in the respective [master-thesis](https://www.aau.at/en/aics/).
-TODO: ADAPT LINK!!!
+Implementation of the LotTraveler system, as described in the respective [master-thesis](https://resolver.obvsg.at/urn:nbn:at:at-ubk:1-45251).

 ## Project structure